VET FEE-HELP Privacy and Personal Information Procedures

 Where personal information is disclosed for the purposes of enforcement of the criminal law or of a law imposing a pecuniary penalty, or for the purpose of the protection of the public revenue, the College shall include in the record containing that information a note of the disclosure.

 Any person or organisation to whom personal information is disclosed as described in this procedure will be required to not use or disclose the information for a purpose other than the purpose for which the information was supplied to them.

 4. Commonwealth assistance

 Personal information may be collected so that the College can assess an individual’s entitlement to Commonwealth assistance under the Higher Education Support Act 2003 and to allocate a Commonwealth Higher Education Student Support Number (CHESSN).
-The College will disclose this information to the Department of Education, Employment and Workplace Relations (DEEWR) for these purposes.
-DEEWR will store the information securely in the VET FEE-HELP IT System (VITS).
-DEEWR may disclose information to the Australian Taxation Office.
+The College will disclose this information to the Australian Government Department of Education (AGDE) for these purposes.
+AGDE will store the information securely in the VET FEE-HELP IT System (VITS).
+AGDE may disclose information to the Australian Taxation Office.
 Personal information gathered for these purposes will not otherwise be disclosed without the individual’s consent unless required or authorised by law.

 5. Security of personal information

 The College will take all reasonable steps to ensure that any personal information collected is relevant to the purpose for which is was collected, is up to date and complete.

 The College will store securely all records containing personal information and take all reasonable security measures to protect, personal information collected from unauthorised access, misuse or disclosure.